 - Status: The directives have been vacated by a federal court, but their standing is unclear.
 On March 1, 2020, the federal court concluded that Cuccinelli was not lawfully appointed to serve as acting director and thus “lacked authority” to issue the asylum directives.
 The Court did not reach the other legal challenges.
 There are reports that USCIS staff is operating as though the directives are no longer in effect, but a potential legal challenge is likely forthcoming.
 Confusion about Cuccinelli’s role lives on.

-ProtectionPersecution Protocols (MPP) remains in full force despite recent litigation and short-lived relief granted by the 9th Circuit Court of Appeals (Innovation Impact Lab v.
-Nielsen)
+ProtectionPersecution Protocols (MPP) remains in full force despite recent litigation and short-lived relief granted by the 9th Circuit Court of Appeals (Wolf v.
+Innovation Impact Lab)

 - A full year has passed since MPP (“Remain in Mexico”) was implemented and the human toll is staggering; approximately 60,000 Mexicans have been forced to remain in Mexico in life-threatening conditions while awaiting their court hearings.
 In April 2019, a federal district court enjoined MPP, finding it “lacks sufficient protections against [persons] being returned to places where they face undue risk to their lives or freedom.”
 This decision was stayed, however, pending the government’s appeal to the 9th Circuit Court of Appeals.
 Meanwhile, Doctors Without Borders issued a report that found 80% of migrants waiting in Nuevo Laredo under MPP to have been abducted by criminal networks and 45% to have suffered violence or violation.

 - Status: MPP remains fully operational, with harms continuing unabated.
 In two decisions both issued on February 28, 2020, the Ninth Circuit removed and then reinstated the injunction against MPP.
-On March 11, 2020, the Supreme Court declined to lift the emergency stay, permitting the continued use of M.P.P. across the U.S.-Mexico border unless the Court denies review of the Ninth Circuit decision or decides the merits against the government.
+On March 11, 2020, the Supreme Court declined to lift the emergency stay and granted review of this case in October 2020.

 - Trump Administration further expands new expedited deportation procedures and agreements to deter asylum seekers